rimmelasghar/criminal-app-kotlin/README.md

 # Criminal-App-Kotlin
- CriminalIntent shows the list of crimes committed and on clicking a particular crime it shows crime details.
+ Criminal Intent shows the list of crimes committed and on clicking a particular crime it shows crime details.